ststimac/stephaniestimac-blog/posts/2025/11/data-and-consent.md

 All this to say, even if your country's laws allow you to sign people up for whatever it is you're sending, doing so is spammy and acquiring consent goes a long way in building brand trust.

 And despite [what some men](https://www.threads.com/@davegershman/post/DQnPpgTDKXy?xmt=AQF0_IUSISdQ3Lm_hJGqOly1mYfxBDZj-PcYb3BRoz3ruQ) might think, wanting consent does not make one difficult to work with.
-It means you’re insisting on mutual respect, the foundation of trust and integrity, which opens the doors to more enjoyable and creative collaborations.
+It means you’re insisting on mutual respect, the foundation of trust and integrity, which opens the doors to more enjoyable, creative and long-lasting collaborations.